markekraus/ExitCombatPowerSkyrimSEMod/README.md

 This mod is definitely not lore-friendly.

 Also, while I created this mod to help with issues in other mods, the powers could be exploited to severely unbalance combat.
 For example, you could run to a giant, smash it a few times with a weapon, then use 'Exit Combat (Target)' on the giant and it will stop attacking.
 Alternatively, 'Exit Combat' could be used to avoid dying in battle.
-How you use the mod is up to you
+How you use the mod is up to you.